-The District's budget for 2023 forecasts lodging tax revenue of \$9,392,438.
-This is an increase over the prior year's budget due to the passing of HB22-1117 in the State of Colorado, and the subsequent passing of Ballot Issue 6E in the Town of Estes Park.
-The Ballot Issue increased the District's lodging tax rate from 2% to 5.5% on guest lodging.
-Ninety percent of the incremental increase will be passed along to the Town of Estes Park to be utilized toward workforce housing and childcare initiatives.
+The District's budget for 2024 forecasts lodging tax revenue of \$9,409,482.
+A portion of this amount is budgeted to be forwarded monthly to the Town of Estes Park as a result of the passing of Ballot Initiative 6E.
+The Ballot Initiative increased the District's lodging tax rate from 2% to 5.5% on guest lodging effective January 1, 2023.
+Ninety percent of the incremental increase, \$5,389,067, is budgeted to be passed along to the Town of Estes Park to be utilized toward workforce housing and childcare initiatives.
 The remaining ten percent will be retained by the District for marketing purposes.